Zhao001/programing-assessment/README.md

 ## Modules Introduce

 ### Service
-Implement Rest APIs that based on Camel Springboot, it will publish paths  /api/users/addUser and /api/users to insert/list all User data.
+Implement Rest API that based on Camel Springboot, it will publish services by paths /api/users/addUser and /api/users, to insert and list all User data.
-User date will be stored in Mongo database.
+User data could be stored in Mongo database.

 Actions: